rr-manoj-dobbali/sql-style-guide/README.md

 FROM EBATES_PROB.DW.ORDER_TRANSACTIONS
 ```

-## Variable names

-Variable names should be underscore separated
+- Fieldnames or Variable names or aliased table names should be in `snake_cased`

 ```
 -- Good